kiskolabs/kisko-suits/README.md

 ### Usage

-Create a config file for your presentation:
+Create a config file (.suits file) for your presentation:

-File name 'my-presentation.md.conf' would cause kisko-suits to create a markdown file my-presentation.md
+File name 'my-presentation.md.suits' would cause kisko-suits to create a markdown file my-presentation.md

-my-presentation.md.conf content is file names (with possible **relative** path):
+my-presentation.md.suits content is file names (with possible **relative** path):

 ```
 introduction.md